digitname/python-domain-tools/README.md

 ## API Usage

 The API endpoint is available at `/api/domains`.
 You need to be authenticated to access the API.
+The API is rate-limited to 100 requests per day.

 Example API request: